What are your strengths?

 The following test will help you to identify some of your key strengths.

 Your scores can vary from a minimum of 0 to a maximum of 16.
 Write them down for future reference.
 Now you have identified your key strengths, you can find out more about these below.

 Cautious individuals have a few deep friendships rather than many superficial relationships.
 They need to spend time alone and prefer one to one communication to large groups, preferring to listen rather than talk.
-They tend to have good judgment and are often careful thinkers, spending a lot of time reflecting.
+They may be more self conscious and apprehensive in social situations and fear social judgement more, but they tend to have good judgment themselves and are often careful thinkers, spending a lot of time reflecting.
+They have enhanced responses to subtleties in the environment due to stronger cognitive processing of stimuli than is found in extrovert individuals.
 They are often good at solving problems.

 They often do very well in finance and law e.g. solicitor, legal executive, accountant, air traffic controller, insurance underwriter, publishing editor, actuary, medically-related jobs such as doctor, nurse and occupational therapist